-There are many different methods of calculating roofing sirranging from overly simplified to the ridiculously complex adjusters know that all roof measurements should be:
+There are many different methods of calculating roofing suranging from overly simplified to the ridiculously compley adjusters know that all roof measurements should be:

-- 1. Accurate with diagrams that are relation? measurements obtained from the roof (nc rounded up to the nearest inch. - 2.
-Incorporate a Method that is Apr using an "up and over" method or shapes (triangle, trapezoid, rer Take the time to write out mr - Efficient developed b- a repetitious process.
+- Accurate with diagrams that are relations measurements obtained from the roof (nc rounded up to the nearest inch. - 2.
+Incorporate a Method that is Apr using an "up and over" method or shapes (triangle, trapezoid, rer Take the time to write out mr - 3.
+Efficient developed by a repetitious process.